Dysphania pumilio

-It is native to Australia, but it can be found in other parts of the world as an introduced species, often growing in disturbed and waste areas such as roadsides and lots.
-It is known from many parts of North America and Europe, and it was recently spotted in Iran for the first time, in the Māzandarān Province.
-It is thought to have first arrived in Europe with imports of wool from Australia.
-This is a very aromatic annual herb growing erect, sticky, glandular stems up to about 25 centimeters tall.
+Taxonomy

+It was first described in 1810 as Chenopodium pumilio by Robert Brown.
+It has been ascribed to many genera, but received its current name of Dysphania pumilio in 2002.

+Description

+This is an aromatic annual herb growing erect, with sticky, glandular stems up to about 25 centimeters tall.
 The leaves are alternately arranged, up to 2 centimeters long, lance-shaped to oval and edged with bumpy lobes.
 The surface of the leaf is coated in white sticky glands and sparse hairs.
 The inflorescence is a spherical cluster of densely packed tiny green flowers located in the leaf axils.
 Each flower is pebbly with glands and covers the developing fruit.